[For beginners] What is tax return filing? A simple and easy-to-understand explanation!

 Yurie Sakashita

-Belongs to the management department.
-As the administrative department (back office department), we handle all internal operations such as general affairs, human resources, labor, and accounting.
+As part of the administration department (back office department), I handle all aspects of internal operations, including general affairs, human resources, and accounting.

-As a recruiter, I have the opportunity to talk to students, so if you are interested in Beyond, please talk to me.
+As a recruitment officer, I also have opportunities to speak with students, so if you are interested in Beyond, please feel free to talk to me.